leobro98/positive-news/README.md

 This is a solution to the test task for an application consisting of a TCP cerver and a TCP client.
 The task description can be found in `task.md`.

+In short, several TCP clients send messages to the TCP server.
+The server analyses the messages and periodicaly prints reports on messages received.

 ## Prerequisites

 The project was built using Apache Maven 3.5.4 and Java 8.